 Hostels in Santa Marta provide basic facilities, such as complimentary breakfast, communal areas, free Wi-Fi, lockers for your valuables, as well as overnight luggage storage (for people going on a multi-day trek).
 Fans and a fully equipped communal kitchen are sometimes included.
 Hostel staff can usually offer advice on activities, such as hikes in the nearby national parks, and information on local events.
 Hostels in Santa Marta usually have an onsite bar, with happy hour, and a social vibe, making them an ideal place to meet other travelers.

-Handwritten by local expert for Santa Marta hostels
+Written by local enthusiast for Santa Marta hostels Kelly Sheldrick